Filters

 English, Spanish

 James Napier is a Neurologist in Green Bay, Wisconsin.
 Dr. Napier is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Seizures, Multiple Sclerosis (MS), and Neuralgia.
+His top areas of expertise are Autosomal Dominant Partial Epilepsy with Auditory Features, Seizures, Parkinson's Disease, and Movement Disorders.

 Shawn M. Whitton